Triaxial Magnetars as Sources of Fast Radio Bursts: Consequences

 In order to emit gravitational waves they must not be axisymmetric.
 That need not, in principle, require them to be triaxial; for example, a dynamically prolate spheroid spinning about a major axis has a radiating gravitational quadrupole moment.
 However, that geometry is contrived and implausible.
 Such a neutron star is in a high energy state and dissipation would relax it to a nearly oblate configuration.
 If an oblate spheroid, it would not radiate gravitational waves.

 Triaxial deviations (resulting from magnetic or elastic stress) from an oblate spheroid of a spinning neutron star would be small, likely ${\cal O} (10^{-6}I_0)$, with ${\cal T} = {\cal O}(10^{-6}GM/(8 \Omega_{rot}^2R^3)) \sim 10^{-3}$ for the Crab pulsar, where $\Omega_{rot}$ is its angular rotation rate.
-Without knowing the initial conditions of ${\omega_1,\omega_2,\omega_3}$ it is impossible to estimate $\omega_2$, $\omega_3$ and ${\dot\omega}_1$, where $\omega_1$ refers to the present rotational axis (assumed to be close to the axis of greatest moment of inertia), but the possibility that triaxiality could thwart the coherent integration required to detect a weak periodic gravitational strain should be considered.
+Without knowing the initial conditions of $(\omega_1,\omega_2,\omega_3)$ it is impossible to predict $\omega_1$, $\omega_2$ and ${\dot \omega}_3$ from Euler's equations, where $\omega_3$ refers to the present rotational axis (assumed to be close to the axis of greatest moment of inertia), but triaxiality might thwart the coherent integration required to detect a weak periodic gravitational strain.
 This may be tested for pulsars by coherent integration of the radio signal; if the radio signal integrates coherently then so will the gravitational signal.
-Some asteroids tumble, implying not only that they are triaxial but that dissipation has been so slow that their angular momenta have not relaxed to their axes of greatest moment of inertia.